learning-zone/css-basics/css-multiple-choice-questions.md

 **Answer: A) Styles apply when the page is printed or in print preview**

-> The `print` media type targets the styles used when the document is sent to a printer or displayed in a browser's print preview.
+> The `print` media type targets the styles used when the document is sent to a printer or displayed in a browser\'s print preview.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>